-The affirmative vote of a majority of the votes cast by the holders of shares entitled to vote at the Annual Meeting is required to approve, on an advisory basis, the say-on-pay resolution supporting the compensation of our Named Executive Officers.
+The affirmative vote of a majority of the shares voted by the shareholders of shares entitled to vote at the Annual Meeting is required to approve, on an advisory basis, the say-on-pay resolution supporting the compensation of our Named Executive Officers as described in this proxy statement.
 You may vote "for" or "against" or "abstain" from voting with respect to this proposal.
 Abstentions and "broker non-votes," if any, will have no effect on the outcome of this proposal.